micmejia/bible-dump/NKJV/Romans/Rom 11.md

 even so these also have now been disobedient, that through the mercy shown you they also may obtain mercy.

 ###### 32
-For God has [^h]committed them all to disobedience, that He might have mercy on all.
+For God has committed them all to disobedience, that He might have mercy on all.

 ###### 33
 Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable _are_ His judgments and His ways past finding out!